safiyat/unix-scripts/status.md

 ### cpupower.sh <a id="cpupower"></a>
 Shows the processor power related values.
 **State:** Basic functionality to be explored further.
-Refinements required to the display.
+Installer to be written.
+Refinements to the display complete.

 ### findAndCopy.sh <a id="findAndCopy"></a>
 No information.